Joint Tenants with right of survivorship in Arizona

 2. What does joint tenancy with the right of survivorship mean?

-Joint tenancy with the right of survivorship means that two or more people own equal interests in the property.
+Joint tenancy with the right of survivorship means that two or more persons own equal interests in the property.
 They are co-owners and own the property together.
 The last surviving person will inherit the property as specified in the deed.

-Joint tenancy can be particularly problematic when dealing with blended families.
+This type of ownership can be particularly problematic when dealing with blended families.
 Children from a previous marriage will no longer be heirs if the new spouse passes away before.
 A right of survivorship deed is a great way to avoid probate but is also an easy way to remove heirs from the property if the surviving owner is the spouse who joined the marriage later.
 The property will automatically go to the surviving spouse, and the previous children will no longer have any interest in the property.

 We usually recommend the creation of a living trust that becomes irrevocable after the passing of the first spouse when blended families are involved.
 There are different ways to ensure your estate doesn’t go through probate and that the ownership of your property remains within your bloodline.